aaronbloomfield/ccc/uva/old/syllabus-fall-2022.md

 - Be able to develop programs for a specific Blockchain
 - Implement a fully working modern cryptocurrency

 **Availability:** It is important to me to be available to my students, and to address their concerns.
 If you cannot meet with me during office hours, e-mail (or, ideally, submit a support request) and I will try to find the time to meet.
 That being said, like everybody else I am quite busy, so it may take a day or more to find a time to meet.
 And if you have any comments on the course - what is working, what is not working, what can be done better, etc. - I am very interested in hearing about them.
-There is an anonymous feedback tool through Canvas, or you can send me an e-mail (please do NOT email the TAs directly).
+There is an anonymous feedback tool through Collab, or you can send me an e-mail (please do NOT email the TAs directly).
 I tend to get bogged down by e-mail as the semester progresses, so seeing me "in person" (during office hours or right after class) is often a good way to get a more immediate response.

 **Prerequisites:** CS 2150 (Program and Data Representation) or CS 3100 (Data Structures and Algorithms 2) with a grade of C- or above.
 As per departmental policy, this pre-req will be checked, and if it is not met, you will be de-registered from the course.